orchestr7/ktoml/README.md

 **Thanks!** :pray:

 ### Acknowledgement
-Special thanks to those devoted who help us maintain and improve the project: @NightEule5, @Peanuuutz, @petertrr, @Olivki and @edrd-f.
+Special thanks to those awesome developers who give us great suggestions, help us to maintain and improve this project:
+@NightEule5, @Peanuuutz, @petertrr, @Olivki and @edrd-f.

 ## Supported platforms
 All the code is written in Kotlin **common** module.
 This means that it can be built for each and every Kotlin native platform.